xgenvn/ResourceExplorer/README.md

 The repository is on http://github.com/xgenvn/ResourceExplorer.

 To use this component under your modx setup for further development:

 - In ./config.core.php file, change MODX_CORE_PATH to your setup path

 - Create two options under System Settings: dev_path and dev_url, point them to where ResourceExplorer is located at.

 ----Example: dev_path = {base_path}/x_components/
              dev_url  = {base_url}/x_components/

 - Create necessary namespace: resource_explorer

---core_path: {base_path}/x_components/ResourceExplorer/core/components/resource_explorer/
+----core_path: {base_path}/x_components/ResourceExplorer/core/components/resource_explorer/

---assets_path: {base_path}/x_components/ResourceExplorer/assets/components/resource_explorer/
+----assets_path: {base_path}/x_components/ResourceExplorer/assets/components/resource_explorer/

 I assumed that {base_url}/x_components/ can be accessed through your local web server.

 - Create necessary controller and menu item.

---Go to Systems>Actions: Add 'index' action under Actions>resource_explorer --Place an Action under Components Menu.
+----Go to Systems>Actions: Add 'index' action under Actions>resource_explorer

+----Place an Action under Components Menu.
 The controller has to be 'resource_explorer - index'

 - Now you can make your own changes.
 Run _build/build.transport.php on your browser to package things up.